Quick Summary

 Most people underestimate the Business Analysis portion.

-- Situational: “What should the PM do next?”
+“What should the PM do next?”

-- Definitional: “Which term describes…”
+“Which term describes…”

-- Formula-based: Earned value, critical path calculations
+Earned value, or critical path calculations.

-Study Resources That Actually Work
+CAPM Study Resources

-- PMBOK Guide 7th Edition (free with PMI membership)
+- PMBOK Guide – 7th Edition (free with PMI membership)

 - Agile Practice Guide (also free with membership)